 Participants have the opportunity to learn the games of bridge and pinochle and play socially on a regular basis.

 Mondays and Fridays, 10 a.m. - 12 p.m., Mount Vernon

-Stay healthy and have fun while exercising through the game of 3 on 3 half-court basketball.
+Stay healthy and have fun while exercising in the game of 3 on 3 half-court basketball.
 Come learn and sharpen your skills.
 Other senior players will be available to assist and provide scrimmage opportunities.
 Bring an indoor women's basketball and a light and dark colored shirt.
-Come ready to play.
+Come ready to play!

 Senior Fellowship Luncheon

 Share lunch and listen to a special guest.

 2nd Thursdays of the month (confirm date with center), 10:30 a.m. - 1 p.m., Cora Kelly

 Beginners and experienced dancers are welcome to join the fun!
 Program led by a professional caller. $5 per class.